klaviyo/klaviyo-android-sdk/README.md

 }
 ```

+*As of version 3.0.0*: After setting a push token, the Klaviyo SDK will automatically track changes to
+the user's notification permission whenever the application is opened or resumed from the background.

 **Reminder**: `Klaviyo.initialize` is required before using any other Klaviyo SDK functionality, even
 if you are only using the SDK for push notifications and not analytics.